 Industry placement leads to management role

 In 2008, Le Cordon Bleu alumnus Sagar Pore gained a full time role at the Langham Hotel in Melbourne after completing his Le Cordon Bleu work placement there.
-“The industry placements facilitated by Le Cordon Bleu, such as working in 5-star hotels, really do add to your market value.”
+“The Work Integrated Learning placements supported by Le Cordon Bleu, such as working in 5-star hotels, really do add to your market value.”
 Sagar is now Assistant Food and Beverage Manager at the luxury five-star hotel.

 A passion for home cooking as a child drew Le Cordon Bleu alumnus Sagar Pore to the hospitality industry.
 In Mumbai, he studied a Bachelor of Tourism.
 After a work placement at the Hyatt (India) gave him a broader perspective, his growing interest in wine and beverages led him to the service industry.
 Searching for his next career move, an industry colleague suggested studying at Le Cordon Bleu, saying “Le Cordon Bleu offers a wide range of courses apart from culinary, such as undergraduate and postgraduate hospitality degrees.”